-The activities carried out by NEHRP, such as shaping building codes, make a big difference.
-NEHRP activities can reduce earthquake casualties and shorten the time it takes for stricken communities to heal.
-The 2009-2013 NEHRP strategic plan and the companion road map developed in 2011 by the National Research Council (NRC), "National Earthquake Resilience: Research, Implementation, and Outreach," together provide a comprehensive statement of what needs to be done in the near term to enable the Nation to build toward resilience.
+This remains true despite NEHRP's many significant accomplishments.
+Working in a collaborative and coordinated manner from 1977 to the present, the NEHRP agencies have carried out pioneering work in such areas as seismic monitoring, seismic mapping, building code development, risk mitigation, and emergency preparedness.
+NEHRP's activities in these and other areas can reduce earthquake casualties and shorten the time it takes for stricken communities to heal.
+The 2009-2013 NEHRP strategic plan and the companion road map developed in 2011 by the National Research Council (NRC), "National Earthquake Resilience: Research, Implementation, and Outreach," together provide a comprehensive statement of what needs to be done in the near term to build on NEHRP's foundation of achievement and move the Nation toward earthquake resilience.
 The NRC estimated that just over \$300 million per year will be required over the next 5 years to begin this work.
-Annual NEHRP funding is currently about one-third of that amount.
+Currently, however, annual NEHRP funding is only about one-third of that amount.